idr4n/SublimeFind/README.md

 ### Usage

-To be able to use `fd`, a list of paths has to be defined in the setting `"paths": []`.
-Once there is a list of paths defined, it is possible to look for directories or files in those paths with:
+To be able to use `fd`, a list of directory paths has to be defined in `"paths": []` in the settings.
+Once a list of directories is defined, it is possible to search for directories or files in those paths with:

 ```
 [